Codyvanzandt/beautiful-jekyll/_posts/2018-08-22-bcts-formatting.md

 end up sending hideously formatted code out into the wild.
 Don't count yourself among them!
 Spend those extra few moments formatting your code; you'll thank yourself for it later.

-That's for joining me in my disucssion of formatting.
-Keep reading on as **Better Coding Through Shakespeare** heads into the homestretch with a section classes!
+Thanks for joining me in my disucssion of formatting.
+Keep reading on as **Better Coding Through Shakespeare** heads into the homestretch with a section on classes!

 [12] Shakespeare, William. *The Taming of the Shrew* II.i